gekkoin/gekkoin-tokens/README.md

 # gekkoin-tokens
 Fiat tokens on [GEKKOIN](https://gekkoin.com) ecosystem.

-Currently there is only one Gekkoin token in the ecosystem - Gekkoin EUR Token (GKE).
+Currently there is only one Gekkoin token in the ecosystem - Gekkoin EUR Token (EURG).

-Token for USD (GKU) is coming soon.

 # Contracts
 The implementation is fairly simple and straightforward.